When You Get a Bug Bite on Your Eyelid

 The symptoms of a mosquito bite on the eyelid can last a few days.
 You may have itchy eyelids for 1-2 days while swollen eyelids can last 3-4 days.
 In some cases, swelling may last longer.
 Cold compresses can help ease your symptoms and bring relief sooner.

-The irritation caused by a mosquito bite can cause swelling to your eyelids that may last 3-4 days, and sometimes longer.
+An irritating mosquito bite can cause swelling to your eyelids that may last 3-4 days, and sometimes longer.
 Clean the area with eyelid wipes and use cold compresses to relieve symptoms sooner.

 An insect bite on your eyelid can cause redness and swelling that eases after 3-4 days.
 Other causes of uncomfortable bumps on the eyelid are a stye or chalazion, caused by clogged oil glands near the eyelashes.